Charge radius

 The rms charge radius is a measure of the size of an atomic nucleus, particularly the proton distribution.
-The proton radius is about one femtometre = ×10^-15 metre.
-It can be measured by the scattering of electrons by the nucleus.
+The proton radius can be measured by the scattering of electrons by the nucleus.
 Relative changes in the mean squared nuclear charge distribution can be precisely measured with atomic spectroscopy.

 Definition

-The problem of defining a radius for the atomic nucleus has some similarity to that of defining a radius for the entire atom; neither has well defined boundaries.
+The problem of defining a radius for the atomic nucleus has some similarity to that of defining a radius for the entire atom; neither has well-defined boundaries.
 However, basic liquid drop models of the nucleus imagine a fairly uniform density of nucleons, theoretically giving a more recognizable surface to a nucleus than an atom, the latter being composed of highly diffuse electron clouds with density gradually reducing away from the centre.
 For individual protons and neutrons or small nuclei, the concepts of size and boundary can be less clear.
 A single nucleon needs to be regarded as a "color confined" bag of three valence quarks, binding gluons, and a so-called "sea" of quark–antiquark pairs.
 Also, the nucleon is surrounded by its Yukawa pion field responsible for the strong nuclear force.
 It could be difficult to decide whether to include the surrounding Yukawa meson field as part of the proton or nucleon size or to regard it as a separate entity.

 Fundamentally important are realizable experimental procedures to measure some aspect of size, whatever that may mean in the quantum realm of atoms and nuclei.
 Foremost, the nucleus can be modeled as a sphere of positive charge for the interpretation of electron scattering experiments: the electrons "see" a range of cross-sections, for which a mean can be taken.
 The qualification of "rms" (root mean square) arises because it is the nuclear cross-section, proportional to the square of the radius, which is determining for electron scattering.